Local law in Alsace–Moselle: Principles

 The local law (droit local) in Alsace-Moselle is a legal system that operates in parallel with French law.
-It preserves those statutes made by the German authorities during annexation that were considered still to be beneficial in these territories following their return to France.
 Created in 1919, the local law preserves some French laws that were in force before 1870 and were maintained by the German government but were repealed after 1871 in France.
 It also maintains some German laws enacted by the German Empire between 1871 and 1918, some specific provisions adopted by the local authorities, and some French laws that have been enacted after 1919 to be applicable only in the three concerned departments.

 In 1919, a Commissioner of the Republic (Commissaire de la République), whose duty was to restart the French administration in Alsace-Moselle following German defeat in World War I, had to choose between local law and general law.
 These provisions were supposed to be temporary.
 However, two further enactments of 1 June 1924 made them permanent.
 These laws were extended six times between 1934 and 1951.
 The 1951 legislation did not have a time limit.
 Even at the beginning of the 21st century, the German language text for some laws in force in Alsace-Moselle is considered the binding one, the translated French text serving only as a non-binding commentary.

 Religion

 Perhaps the most striking of the legal differences between interior France and Alsace-Moselle is the absence in Alsace-Moselle of a separation of church and state (cf. 1905 French law on the Separation of the Churches and the State), even though a constitutional right of freedom of religion is guaranteed by the French government.
-Alsace-Moselle is still governed by a pre-1905 French law established by the Concordat of 1801 which provides for the public subsidy to the Roman Catholic Dioceses of Metz and of Strasbourg, the Lutheran Protestant Church of Augsburg Confession of Alsace and Lorraine, the Calvinist Protestant Reformed Church of Alsace and Lorraine and the Jewish religion of the three local Israelite consistorial ambits of Colmar, Metz, and Strasbourg, as well as providing for public education in these faiths; although parents are now allowed to refuse religious education for their children.
+Alsace-Moselle is still governed by a pre-1905 French law established by the Concordat of 1801 which provides for the public subsidy to the Roman Catholic Dioceses of Metz and of Strasbourg, the Lutheran Protestant Church of Augsburg Confession of Alsace and Lorraine, the Calvinist Protestant Reformed Church of Alsace and Lorraine and the Jewish religion of the three local Israelite consistorial ambits of Colmar, Metz, and Strasbourg, as well as providing for public education in these faiths, although parents are now allowed to refuse religious education for their children.
 The clergy for these religions are on the state's payroll.
 Catholic bishops are named by the President of the French Republic following a proposal by the Pope.
 The heads of the Lutheran and Calvinist churches are appointed by the prime minister, after being elected by the competent religious bodies.
 The public University of Strasbourg has courses in theology and is famous for its teaching of Protestant theology.

 This situation is unusual in a country like France where church and state are more strictly separated than in most other nations.
 There is debate over whether the second largest religion in France, Islam, should enjoy comparable status with the four official religions.